 Now more than ever, people have taken to social media and digital networking for their personal and professional goals.
 Take a minute and reflect: What kind of environment does your organisation provide for its employees?

 If it’s not social, engaged, and online, chances of driving productivity are slim!
 Companies must nurture communities of practice – essentially, this means bringing together groups of co-workers on a common platform where they can interact, learn, and improve themselves on the job.
 This concept has been gaining momentum since the 1990s when the Department of Defense developed the first CoP which leveraged social learning, professional networking, best practices and knowledge management.
 Choosing a learning delivery tool that has sound capabilities in the area of collaboration will help you cultivate a powerful learning culture.

 5. Learning Analytics vs. Measurement

-Since it’s always been the goal of L&D to match organizational objectives with employee goals, it’s natural to try and complete the circle to relate ROI with your learning initiatives.
+Since it’s always been the goal of L&D to match organisational objectives with employee goals, it’s natural to try and complete the circle to relate ROI with your learning initiatives.
 Something that can feel like following a rainbow to find your pot of gold!
 But, not to worry, there are other options today in the form of xAPI-based LMSs and other tools that can give you the depth of insight and breadth of data you need.
 With learning analytics, you’ll be able to present reasonable connections between ROI and learning over a length of time.
 On the ground, this means that employees will be able to view areas that need improvement, pursue the learning connected with those areas or any other area, and be assessed automatically or based on a mentor’s grading.

 Learning Delivery that Delivers Results

-Totara: Kineo Edition is a full learning and talent development suite that will help your organization rapidly mature its’ L&D capability.
+Totara: Kineo Edition is a full learning and talent development suite that will help your organisation rapidly mature its’ L&D capability.
 Contact us to find out how Learn LMS, Perform and Engage with Kineo can take your learning to the next level.